RAF Long Marston

-Royal Air Force Long Marston or more simply RAF Long Marston is a former Royal Air Force station, that was opened in 1941 in the county of Warwickshire.
+Royal Air Force Long Marston or more simply RAF Long Marston is a former Royal Air Force satellite station, that was opened in 1941 in the county of Warwickshire.

 History

 The airfield was constructed in 1940 upon privately owned arable farmland requisitioned in 1939 for war use by the Air Ministry, the builder John Laing & Son Ltd being contracted by the British Government for the task.

 Its war-time facilities consisted of three tarmac runways in a standard RAF 'A' configuration, with the primary one running for 1,500 yard (the main runway would subsequently be extended to 2,400 yard), and the other two 1,100 yard each; an air-traffic control tower, two T2 hangars and one B1 hangar.
 It possessed also a mix of 27 pan and spectacle dispersals, which were used to spread the aircraft around the site to make targeting of them more difficult in the event of an attack by the Luftwaffe, and air-raid shelters.
 The airfield was equipped with ground assault defensive concrete pill-boxes, two of them of the distinctive "F.C.
 Construction" (or "Mushroom") type.
 The facility also comprised billets to house up to 1,000 air personnel.